Angioedema

 Hereditary angioedema (HAE)

 Rarely, angioedema occurs because of a genetic defect.
-These people have low levels (deficiency) or reduced effectiveness of C1-inhibitor enzyme.
+These people have low levels (deficiency) or reduced effectiveness of C1-inhibitor enzyme – a chemical which slows down certain immune reactions.
 How often the swelling occurs can vary.
-Some people experience it every week, while in others it may occur less than once a year.
+Some people experience it every week, while others experience it less than once a year.
 If you have HAE, you have a 50/50 chance of passing it on to your children.
-Read about hereditary angioedema (HAE).
+Read more about hereditary angioedema (HAE).

 Acquired C1-inhibitor deficiency

-In even rarer cases, low levels of C1-inhibitor occur in association with some cases of lymphoma, malignancies and in autoimmune diseases such as systemic lupus erythematosus (SLE).
+In even rarer cases, low levels of C1-inhibitor occur in association with some cases of lymphoma, malignancies or autoimmune diseases, eg, systemic lupus erythematosus (SLE).

 Infection